 The results can be copy and pasted next to the previous data so that the data we aim to combine (e.g., both $I_f = 1$ A) is on the same line.
-Warning: a common error is to match the top (trash) $I_f = .9$ A with the bottom $I_f = 1$ A; make sure that the T_i of the data you match are nearly identical (i.e., have the same current).
+Confirm that the T_i s in each row match!
+Note: alternatively under 'Paste Special' gnumeric has the option to 'Flip Vertically'.
+Warning: a common error is to match the top (trash) $I_f = .9$ A with the bottom $I_f = 1$ A. Again: make sure that the T_i of the data you match are nearly identical (i.e., have the same current).
 The best estimate for T is the average of the four Ts (the two T_i should be nearly identical); the best estimate for I_A is the average of the two I_A s; for δI_A use half the difference between the two values of I_A ($|I{A1} - I{A2}|/2$); for δT use the stdev of the four temperatures.
 The result of this 'data reduction' is half as many data points, but with a value for δI_A based on hysteresis.
-(The alternative for δI_A would be the meter manufacturer's specifications, and we know they are way to small from analysis of Child's Law.)
+(The alternative for δI_A would be the meter manufacturer's specifications, and we know they are way too small from analysis of Child's Law.)